irods/python-irodsclient/README.md

 Caveat for iRODS 4.3+: when upgrading from 4.2, the "irods_authentication_scheme" setting must be changed from "pam" to "pam_password" in
 `~/.irods/irods_environment.json` for all file-based client environments.

-To replicate iinit's capability for creating valid PAM login credentials file (.irodsA) for the client login environment, we can set these two configuration variables:
+To use the PRC PAM login credentials update function for the client login environment, we can set these two configuration variables:

 ```
 legacy_auth.pam.password_for_auto_renew "my_pam_password"